Oregon Judgment Enforcement

 Issue and Deliver the Writ

-The writ of garnishment is prepared and delivered to the employer with the required notice and forms.
-It reaches wages owing on delivery and those earned across the next ninety days.
+The writ is prepared and delivered to the employer with the required notice and forms.
+A private writ reaches wages owing on delivery plus the next ninety days — but a county writ and a state-agency notice run until the debt is paid.

 Employer Calculates and Pays